Jean Gaulin Refinery

 Lévis, QC G6V 7M5

-The Valero Jean Gaulin Refinery is located in Levis, Canada on 370 acres on the south shore of the St. Lawrence River, immediately across from Quebec City, Canada.
-The refinery receives crude oil by ship at its deepwater dock and by pipeline and ship from western Canada.
+The Valero Jean Gaulin Refinery is located in Levis, Canada (near Quebec City).
+The refinery receives crude oil by ship at its deepwater dock on the St. Lawrence River and by pipeline and ship from western Canada.
 It transports its products through Valero's pipeline from Quebec City to the company's terminal in Montreal and to various other terminals through eastern Canada by rail, ships, trucks and third-party pipelines.

 The Jean Gaulin Refinery produces sweet crude oils into gasoline, diesel, jet fuel, home heating oil, butane and low-sulfur fuel oil.

 Lévis is the 8th largest city in Quebec, located on the south shore of the St. Lawrence River, opposite the city of Quebec.
 It covers 444 square kilometers.